 This camera from Canon’s 5D line of DSLRs is an important one, as it bridges the gap between professional and amateur photography.
 It gives enthusiasts an affordable route to full-frame shooting while also is an ideal lightweight choice for professionals.

-Then this Canon 5DS R features dual Digic 6 processing engines so that the 50-megapixel sensor can be powered by a heavyweight processor.
-This also gives it an enhanced native sensitivity range of ISO 100-6,400 with expansion to ISO 50-12,800.
+This Canon 5DS R <- Affiliate Link 🙂 features dual Digic 6 processing engines so that a heavyweight processor can power the 50-megapixel sensor.
+This also gives it an enhanced native sensitivity range of ISO 100-6,400, expanding to ISO 50-12,800.

-It is also designed to deliver massive levels of detail by having a low pass filter as well as a secondary ‘cancellation’ filter.
+It is also designed to deliver massive levels of detail by having a low pass filter and a secondary ‘cancellation’ filter.
 These also reduce the risk of moire patterning by slightly softening the image.

-Other significant additions it has to include a 150,000-pixel RGB+IR metering sensor with 252 zones and Intelligent Scene Analysis and a new M-Raw images size which van records 28Mp images (as well as the 12.4Mp S-Raw option).
-Other major features also include USB 3.0 port instead of a USB 2.0 port which results in speedier image transfer and an Intelligent Viewfinder II with AF point illumination in AI Servo mode.
+Other significant additions include a 150,000-pixel RGB+IR metering sensor with 252 zones and Intelligent Scene Analysis and a new M-Raw image size, which van records 28Mp images (as well as the 12.4Mp S-Raw option).
+Other major features include a USB 3.0 port instead of a USB 2.0 port, which results in speedier image transfer and an Intelligent Viewfinder II with AF point illumination in AI Servo mode.

-Then Like other Canon DSLRs, this 5DSR also has a collection of Picture Styles that customize the look of JPEGs, by setting the saturation, contrast and by sharpening to suit the subject.
-An improvement in 5DSR is another feature called ‘Fine Detail’ making it ideal for shooting landscape, still life and macro subjects.
+Like other Canon DSLRs, this 5DSR also has a collection of Picture Styles that customize JPEGs’ look by setting the saturation, contrast, and sharpening to suit the subject.
+An improvement in 5DSR is another feature called ‘Fine Detail,’ making it ideal for shooting landscape, still life, and macro subjects.

 - EOS Scene Detection System with RGB+IR Metering Sensor